narayananpp/narayananpp.github.io/_projects/1_project.md

     Architecture diagram depicting our proposed method.
 </div>

-We leverage the **asymmetric actor-critic** framework wherein the actor receives partial state information (POMDP), while the critic has access to the full state, including privileged information.
+We leverage the **Asymmetric actor-critic** framework wherein the actor receives partial state information (POMDP), while the critic has access to the full state, including privileged information.
 This setup enhances the adaptability and robustness of the learning process by simulating real-world partial observability scenarios.
-We propose an **asymmetric reward architecture** wherein robots navigating uneven terrain receive lesser coefficients of negative auxiliary rewards compared to those on flat surfaces.
-This adaptation, based on the Isaac Gym environment, optimizes locomotion strategies by balancing risk and performance across different terrains.
-By implementing asymmetric rewards, our approach differentiates between robots navigating flat surfaces and those traversing uneven terrain.
-On flat surfaces, the emphasis is placed on learning and accurately tracking behavioral commands.
-Conversely, for robots navigating uneven terrain, the priority shifts to effectively tracking velocity and successfully traversing the challenging landscape, with less strict adherence to auxiliary commands.
+We propose an **Asymmetric reward architecture** wherein robots navigating uneven terrain receive lesser coefficients of negative auxiliary rewards compared to those on flat surfaces.
+This adaptation, based on the **Isaac Gym** environment, optimizes locomotion strategies by balancing risk and performance across different terrains.

-Additionally, we integrate _Control Barrier Function-based rewards_ to imbue our controller with less aggressive and more energy-efficient locomotion.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">